 Q. Which Protein Powder is More Calorie Efficient?

 Ans.
-Whey protein provides you more protein in a low calorie count.
+Whey protein provides you with more protein in a low-calorie count.
 As we calculated earlier in the article, the protein bioavailability of protein is 75 to 80% in whey protein and it’s only 20% in homemade protein powder.

 Q. Can we use whey protein for weight loss?

 Ans.
 Yes, You can use whey protein for weight loss.
-There are plenty whey protein powder supplement that provides you 24 to 28 grams of protein at just 120 to 140 calories.
+There is plenty of whey protein powder supplement that provides you 24 to 28 grams of protein at just 120 to 140 calories.

 Don’t believe blindly in everything you learn on youtube.
 Health and fitness is a marathon, not a quick sprint.
 One has to stay consistent and dedicated to getting good results.